 IIA-Australia mentoring provides an open and confidential peer to peer engagement framework that can support meaningful development of your leadership capabilities and offer an important sounding board when your professionalism is challenged.

-A typical overview of the program is outlined below.
+The timeline for the 2026 program is outlined below.

-The 2025 mentoring cohort program concludes on 30 November 2025, and all participants (mentor and mentee) will receive a certificate of completion and 16 CPD points for Mentors and 24 CPD points for Mentees in recognition of learning.
+The 2026 mentoring cohort program concludes on 30 November 2026.
+Once all program requirements have been met participants will receive a certificate of completion and allocated CPE points.

 Participants must be financial members of IIA-Australia for the full duration of the program.
 Student and Affiliate members are not eligible.
 Mentors are preferably Professional Members and typically have 8–10+ years of internal audit experience, while mentees generally have fewer than five years of experience.